mozilla-services/contile/test-engineering/contract/partner/README.md

 ## Local Execution

-To run the service locally, execute the following from the contract-tests root:
+To run the service locally, execute the following from the contract tests root:

 ```shell
 docker compose run -p 5000:5000 partner